gokulp01/nvim-dotfiles/README.md

 After ~8 years of using and updating the same vim config (over 2000 lines of undocumented code; half of which I have no clue why I even installed), I decided to update my neovim config.

 This is just an updated fork of the awesome kickstart.nvim repository.
-I updated it with my keybinding preferences and added a few plugins I cannot live without (and ofcourse an updated colorscheme as well).
+I updated it with my keybinding preferences and added a few plugins I cannot live without (and ofcourse, an updated colorscheme as well).
 If you find this useful, please **DO NOT** star **my** repository; all credit goes to [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim?tab=readme-ov-file).

 ## Introduction